w3c/wai-atag-report-tool/README.md

-# ATAG Conformance Evaluation Report Tool
+# ATAG Conformance Evaluation Report Tool (ACERT)

-With this tool, you can find out how accessible your [authoring tool](https://www.w3.org/TR/ATAG20/#def-Authoring-Tool) is.
-It will guide you through the success criteria of the Authoring Tool Accessibility Guidelines 2.0 (ATAG 2.0).
+With this tool, people can find out how accessible their [authoring tool](https://www.w3.org/TR/ATAG20/#def-Authoring-Tool) is.
+It will guide them through the Success Criteria of the [Authoring Tool Accessibility Guidelines 2.0](https://www.w3.org/TR/ATAG20/) (ATAG 2.0).

 ## Development